-A crown is an artificial restoration that is made to fit over a tooth.
-Crowns strengthen and cover damaged teeth and provides a damaged tooth the shape and function just like the original natural tooth.
-Crowns are often recommended when you have tooth decay or a chipped, broken, or cracked tooth.
+A crown is a dental restoration that fits over a tooth.
+Crowns strengthen and cover damaged teeth, restoring them to their original shape and function.
+When you have tooth decay (also known as cavities), a chipped, broken, or cracked tooth, crowns are frequently recommended.

 - It may aid in holding a denture or bridge firmly in place.

 - Due to a rotten filling, the patient needs a crown to protect the tooth's remaining structure..

 - The patient may have a stained filling and prefers to enhance the tooth's appearance.